 Typically TSC coaches will assess the skills of each athlete at the beginning of the season, and, if it proves to be really too much of a burden either for the child or to the coaching staff, a reasonable refund of fees may be provided.

-TSC offers professional coaching instruction for its members but does not provide equipment rentals or lift tickets.
+TSC offers professional coaching for its members but does not provide equipment rentals or lift tickets.
 For our Academy programs transportation to and from daily training from local schools is provided for a fee.
-All of our athletes are eligible to purchase discounted ski passes to the resorts in summit county.
-(Vail Resorts and Copper Mountain).
+All of our athletes in good standing are eligible to purchase discounted ski passes to the resorts in summit county (Abasin, Copper Mountain, and Vail Resorts).
 Only the participating TSC athletes are eligible for discount.

 Helmets are required and mandatory for all training.
 Our team uniform jacket is provided every other year as part of your registration.
 Please refer to the program gear list for equipment needs.